netlify/netlify-plugin-gatsby/README.md

 [the gatsby-plugin-netlify docs](https://github.com/netlify/gatsby-plugin-netlify/)
 for more information, including optional plugin configuration.

+### Disabling Netlify functions

+In order to support Gatsby Functions and DSG and SSR render modes, this plugin generates three Netlify Functions called `__api`, `__ssr` and `__dsg`.
+If you are not using any of these modes, then you can disable the creation of these functions.
+If you are using the latest version of `gatsby-plugin-netlify` then this will be handled automatically, by the plugin generating the file `.cache/.nf-skip-gatsby-functions` if it detects than there are no DSG or SSR pages or Gatsby Functions.
+Otherwise, you can do this manually by setting the environment variable `NETLIFY_SKIP_GATSBY_FUNCTIONS` to `true`.
+Be aware that if you do this, any DSG or SSR pages will not work, and nor will any Gatsby Functions.

 ### Caveats

 Currently you cannot use `StaticImage` or `gatsby-transformer-sharp` in SSR or